h2oai/h2o-2/h2o-docs/source/developuser/quickstart_git.rst

   pip install -r requirements.txt [--user]

 3. Build H\ :sub:`2`\ O from source.
-You must have Java JDK 1.6 or higher, Scala 2.10 or higher.
+You must have Java JDK 1.6 or higher, Sbt 0.13.1 or higher.
 If pdflatex is installed on your system, you must have inconsolata latex package and ptmr8t font for latex.
 R packages ‘RCurl’, ‘rjson’ and ‘statmod.’
    After the build finishes, some JUnit tests will run automatically.

  ::